 Questions about company culture

 On the other hand, it’s a good idea to ask questions about company culture because our environments are extremely influential on the way that we work.
-Any team interaction is hugely influenced by the company culture and the way in which individuals have been taught to work together.
+Any team interaction is hugely influenced by the type of company culture and the way in which individuals have been taught to work together.

 Asking what makes people happy at work is going to give you an idea of their level of job satisfaction and highlight areas you should focus on.
 Happy people are simply more productive, so this is a win-win situation.